COPRS/infrastructure/docs/architecture/README.md

 For that, we deploy [Kubernetes](https://github.com/kubernetes/kubernetes).
 Kubernetes became the standard de facto of large scale micro service orchestration system, as a result a large ecosystem has been built around it.
 This ecosystem provides numerous additional components to help connecting, securing, managing and monitoring services orchestrated by Kubernetes.

-This Architecture is compliant with Scaling services (with security) that's enable scale up platform resources without any modification
+This Architecture is compliant with Scaling services (with security) that enable scale up platform resources without any modification.

 ![Platform System](./../media/platform.png)